sorianfr/demo-cluster/README.md

 After the deployment is finished we need to transfer the config file from each cluster to our local computer.

-Use the following command to copy the cluster-a config file:
+Use the following command to copy the cluster-a and cluster-b config files locally and override localhost with public_ips, and set cluster names:

 ```
 scp -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null -i cluster-a.pem ubuntu@$(terraform output -json | jq -r '.kubernetes_clusters.value["cluster-a"].instance_1_public_ip'):~/.kube/config ca-config